MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 are dynamic.
 Creating an effect in the fiction is synonymous with creating a story Aspect.
 Reversing that effect destroys the Aspect.

-Story Aspects can be introduced by the GM to help set a scene; for example, it may bear noting that ~~It's Raining Hard~~ or that ~~Everyone Seems On-Edge~~.
+Story Aspects can be introduced by the GM to help set a scene.
+For example, maybe ~~It's Raining Hard~~ or ~~Everyone Seems On-Edge~~.
 They can also be created as a result of skill rolls during gameplay.
 Quenching a campfire can create ~~Pitch Blackness~~; wrestling someone to the ground creates ~~Grappled~~.